alkindivv/OC-Little-English/README.md

-# OC-little-English-
+# OC-little-(English-Version)

-Based on Daliansky Original Github Repositories https://github.com/daliansky/OC-little
+**Based on Daliansky Original Github Repositories https://github.com/daliansky/OC-little**

-Resource is translated to English Langage for understanding and education purpose.
+**Note:** Resource is translated to English Langage for understanding and education purpose.